primev/mev-commit/contracts/contracts/validator-registry/middleware/README.md

 ### Configuration of slashPeriodSeconds

-`slashPeriodSeconds` must be configured such that mev-commit actors can query the proposer set for the current L1 epoch, query each proposer's opt-in status from the latest finalized L1 block (two L1 epochs ago), act upon said opt-in status during the current epoch, and allow a buffer for the oracle to possibly slash opted-in validators who act incorrectly.
+`slashPeriodSeconds` must be set such that a mev-commit bidder knows all _currently opted-in_ block proposers from the current epoch, and next epoch, must deliver commitments, or are guaranteed slashable.

+Note _currently opted-in_ in this context, means the validator is opted-in with respect to the latest finalized L1 block state, in the worst case this is two L1 epochs ago.

+Consider the following scenario to exemplify how `slashPeriodSeconds` must be set:

+* Current block is start of epoch n.
+* Bidder queries finalized opted-in status (from epoch n-2) for 64 upcoming validators who will propose in epoch n and n+1.
+* Final proposer in epoch n+1 proposes an invalid block.
+* Oracle observes the finalized validator infraction at the end of epoch n+3.
+* Oracle takes some amount of time to get its slash transaction included.
+* The slash is initiated on-chain (either `slash` or `requestSlash` depending on slasher type).

 Concretely, for validators to be slashable by the oracle, `slashPeriodSeconds` must be greater than:

-`l1FinalizationPeriod` + `l1EpochPeriod` + `oracleProcessingPeriod`
+`6 L1 epochs` + `oracleProcessingPeriod`

-or

-`3 * l1EpochPeriod` + `oracleProcessingPeriod`.
+A recommended value to assume for `oracleProcessingPeriod` is 60 minutes, although depending on vault constraints, assuming a longer period could make the chances of oracle transaction inclusion more likely.

 ### Rewards